 With our policy, you’ll not only get the peace of mind that your insurance comes from a reputable insurance provider established for over 25 years but also:

 - Access to a 24hr legal advice helpline

 - Access to a dedicated claims service

 9. How can I find a good business insurance broker?

-A worthwhile insurance broker can meet various criteria.
+There are a few elements of criteria that indicate a business insurance broker is worth their salt.
 For example, it’s a good sign if you will be dealing with a person responsible for looking after the policy rather than simply closing the sale, as this will better incentivise them to ensure you get the most appropriate insurance policy.

-It’s also a good idea to check that the broker is regulated by the Financial Conduct Authority.
-Be Wiser Business Insurance, based in Hampshire, is one example of an FCA-regulated broker.
+It’s also a good idea to check the broker you choose is regulated by the Financial Conduct Authority.

 10. What else should I know about insuring my business?

 Don’t rush your research when looking for suitable insurance.
 The world of business insurance can be stuffed with jargon, but we hope that our advice and easy-to-understand policy options have cleared much of the confusion.